What is NOTAM, the system at the center of the FAA outage?

 Notice: ...OBST TOWER LGT (ASR 1050171) 383430.80N0844921.70W (18.9NM ESE 8I1) 1229FT (289FT AGL) U/S ...

-Translation: An obstruction tower 18.9 nautical miles east/southeast of 8I1 airport is not lighted in accordance with current regulations.
+Translation: An obstruction tower 18.9 nautical miles east/southeast of 8I1 airport —also known as Robinson Airport in Vevay, Indiana — is not lighted in accordance with current regulations.

 Notice: !MIV MM/NNNN EVY RWY 11/29 CLSD DLY 2200-0900 YY05142200-YY05170900